deejaygraham/intro-to-coding/02 - scratch/transcript.md

 ### Make the cat walk

-Drag move step across to right hand side and click on it with mouse.
+From the **Movement** tab, drag a **move** block across to the right hand side and click on it with your mouse.

 ![move](drag-move.png)

 You should see the cat move a little bit.
-Play with changing the value in the box.
+Experiment with **changing the value** in the box.
 What happens?
-What about a negative value?
+What happens when you enter a negative value?
+Is that what you thought it would do?

 ### Really make it walk

-Switch to the control section and drag a repeat block.
+Switch to the **Control** section and drag a **repeat** block.

 ![repeat](drag-repeat.png)

-Slide move into repeat block, notice how blocks light up as you move them together.
+Slide move into the repeat block, notice how **blocks light up** as you move them together.
 Click on the assembled blocks.
 What happens?
 Change the repeat value.

-The repeat block surrounds the other block, implying that whatever is inside it will run forever.
+The repeat block surrounds the other block, implying that whenever that runs, the things inside it will run.

 Let's make it walk all the way across the screen.
-Change repeat to a forever loop.
+Change **repeat** to a **forever** loop.
 Pull movement block out and drag repeat block out.
 Drag on the forever loop.

 ![forever](drag-forever.png)